chauff/cse1500-web-transcripts/Lecture-4.md

 ## Ajax: dynamic updating on the client

 Ajax stands for **Asynchronous JavaScript and XML**.
 XML is in the name, and in the name only.
 XML is not commonly used as Ajax data exchange format anymore (JSON is!).

+**Asynchronous Javascript:** In synchronous programming, things happen one at a time.
+When a function needs information from another function, it has to wait for it to finish and this delays the whole program.
+This is a bad use of your computer's resources, there's no point waiting for a process to finish especially in an era where computer processors are equipped with multiple cores.
+This is where asynchronous programming steps up.
+A function that takes too long to finish is seperated from the main application and when it's done it notifies the main program if it was successful or not.
+[MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) is an excellent source to learn about asynchronous Javascript.
+The first 3 guides of this link should give you enough information to understand this concept.

 Ajax is a **JavaScript mechanism** that enables the dynamic loading of content **without having to refetch/reload the page manually**.
 Ajax is a technology that **injects** new data into an existing web page.
 Ajax is not a language.
 Ajax is also not a product.
 You see examples of this technology every day; if you stay long enough on the Twitter homepage, you will see a message such as *See 1 new tweet*, which appears without a complete reload of the page.
 If we keep the browser's web dev tools open (in particular the [Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor)), we now see a continous stream of request/response message pairs - every few seconds the browser sends a request to Twitter's servers to check for new tweets to load: